TheBB/Gold/README.rst

 -------------------

 You can write Gold code and data that can be imported in other files.
-The function *import* takes a single argument: a path to a file (relative to the file currently being loaded) which will be evaluated.
-Its result will then be returned as the return value from the *import* function.
+The *import* statement takes a path to a file (relative to the file currently being loaded) which will be evaluated.
+Its result will then be bound to a name (or destructured).

 This can be used to write libraries of functions, e.g. assume this is the contents of the file ``mylib.gold``::